-- 4 Consistently meets the stated objective.
+- 5 Consistently meets the stated objective.
+The student demonstrates independence with performance.
+The student does not require confirmation from the Clinical Instructor. - Independence: Student successfully completes an activity without Clinical Instructor confirmation needed.
+The student is capable of functioning safely and independently. - 4 Consistently meets the stated objective.
 The student seeks confirmation from the Clinical Instructor. - Confirmation: Student confers with the clinical instructor prior to or following an activity for the purpose of sharing information and/or validating decision-making.
 The student is capable of functioning safely and independently. - 3 Consistently meets the standard objective.
 The student needs guidance from the Clinical Instructor. - Guidance: Student needs advice from the clinical instructor to expand knowledge or skills.
 The presence of the clinical instructor in the immediate vicinity is not necessary. - 2 Meets the stated objective with inconsistencies.
 The student requires supervision from the clinical instructor. - Supervision: Student needs verbal cueing or physical assistance from the clinical instructor.
-The presence of the clinical instructor in the vicinity is necessary. - 1 Does not meet the stated objective.
-The student requires constant supervision from the clinical instructor. - Constant Supervision: Student requires continuous verbal cueing or continuous physical assistance from the clinical instructor. - N/A Not Applicable: Objective not applicable to this clinical situation. - N/O Not Observed: Objective not observed to the extent that a rating is appropriate. - () The asterisk indicates competencies, which are felt to be essential for satisfactory completion of the clinical experience.
-These relate to safety and adherence to ethical, legal, and administrative procedures.
-Any inconsistencies (rating below "3") found in the essential competencies will be interpreted as clinical incompetency and may result in failure of the clinical experience.
-Full Documentation of such inconsistencies must be provided to the student, the CCCE, and the ACCE.
+The presence of the clinical instructor in the vicinity is necessary. - Does not meet the stated objective.
+The student requires constant supervision from the clinical instructor. - Constant Supervision: Student requires continuous verbal cueing or continuous physical assistance from the clinical instructor. - N/A Not Applicable: Objective not applicable to this clinical situation. - N/O Not Observed: Objective not observed to the extent that a rating (or score) is appropriate. - () The asterisk indicates competencies, which are felt to be essential for satisfactory completion of the clinical experience.
+These competencies relate to safety and adherence to ethical, legal, and administrative procedures.
+Any individual rating of a "1, 2, or 3" found in the essential competencies or evaluation criterion will be interpreted as clinical incompetency and may result in failure of the clinical experience.
+Full documentation of such inconsistencies must be provided to the student, the CCCE, and the ACCE.